Bellman filtering and smoothing for state-space models: Introduction

-In this article, observations $\bm{y}_t$ may take either continuous or discrete values in $\mathbb{R}^l$; in the case of discrete observations, $p(\bm{y}_t|\bm{\alpha}_{t})$ is interpreted as a probability rather than a probability density function.
+Observations $\bm{y}_t$ may take either continuous or discrete values in $\mathbb{R}^l$; in the case of discrete observations, $p(\bm{y}_t|\bm{\alpha}_{t})$ is interpreted as a probability rather than a density.
 Latent states are assumed to take continuous values in $\mathbb{R}^m$; hence, the state space can be viewed as `infinite dimensional' even as $m$ remains finite.
-This is in contrast with Markov-switching models (also known as hidden Markov models, see e.g.\ \citealp[p.\ 109]{kunsch2001complex} and \citealp[p.\ 2026]{fuh2006efficient}), in which the state takes a finite number of (discrete) values.
+This is in contrast with Markov-switching models (also known as hidden Markov models; see e.g.\ \citealp[p.\ 109]{kunsch2001complex} and \citealp[p.\ 2026]{fuh2006efficient}), in which the state takes a finite number of (discrete) values.

 Myriad examples of model~\eqref{DGP0} can be found in engineering, biology, geological physics, economics and mathematical finance (for a comprehensive overview, see \citealp{kunsch2001complex}, or \citealp{doucet2001sequential}).
-Examples in financial econometrics with continuous state spaces include models for count data (\citealp{singh1992state}, \citealp{fruhwirth2006auxiliary}), intensity \citep{bauwens2006stochastic}, duration \citep{bauwens2004stochastic}, volatility (\citealp{tauchen1983price}, \citealp{harvey1994multivariate}, \citealp{ghysels1996}, \citealp{jacquier2002bayesian}, \citealp{taylor2008modelling}) and dependence structure \citep{hafner2012dynamic}.
+Examples in financial econometrics with continuous state spaces include models for count data (\citealp{singh1992state}, \citealp{fruhwirth2006auxiliary}), intensity \citep{bauwens2006stochastic}, duration \citep{bauwens2004stochastic}, volatility (\citealp{harvey1994multivariate}, \citealp{ghysels1996}, \citealp{jacquier2002bayesian}, \citealp{taylor2008modelling}) and dependence structure \citep{hafner2012dynamic}.

-Model~\eqref{DGP0} presents researchers and practitioners with two important problems, known as the filtering and estimation problems.
-The filtering problem concerns the estimation of the latent states~$\bm{\alpha}_{1:t}$ conditional on~$\bm{y}_{1:t}$, while the constant (hyper)parameter~${\bm{\psi}}$ is considered known.
-The estimation problem entails determining the parameter~${\bm{\psi}}$, where both this parameter and the latent states~$\bm{\alpha}_{1:t}$ are assumed to be unknown.
-For models with continuously varying latent states, the filtering problem can be solved in closed form when model~\eqref{DGP0} is linear and Gaussian.
-In this case, \citeauthor{kalman1960new}'s (\citeyear{kalman1960new}) filter recursively computes the expectation of the state (i.e.\ the mean) and the most likely state (i.e.\ the mode), which are identical for these models.
-Table~\ref{table0} contains a concise (but by no means exhaustive) overview of well-known filtering methods.
+Model~\eqref{DGP0} presents researchers and practitioners with three important problems: (a) filtering, (b) smoothing and (c) parameter estimation.
+The filtering problem concerns the real-time estimation of the current state~$\bm{\alpha}_t$ conditional on the real-time data~$\bm{y}_{1},\ldots,\bm{y}_t$, where the static parameter~${\bm{\psi}}$ is considered known.
+The smoothing problem concerns the ex-post estimation of all latent states~$\bm{\alpha}_1,\ldots,\bm{\alpha}_n$ conditional on the full sample~$\bm{y}_{1},\ldots,\bm{y}_n$, still assuming that ${\bm{\psi}}$ is known.
+The parameter-estimation problem entails determining the parameter~${\bm{\psi}}$, where both this parameter and the latent states are assumed to be unknown.